capedigital/midjourney-control-plugin/mcp-server/README.md

 **Model Context Protocol server for controlling Midjourney through your browser.**

-This turns your browser into a controllable tool that AI assistants (like Claude) can use directly!
+This turns your browser into a controllable tool that AI assistants can use directly!

+**Note**: For ChatGPT users, see the REST API option in the main README instead.
+This MCP server is designed for desktop AI tools like Claude Desktop, Cline, Cursor, etc.

 ## What is MCP?